 If raising your credit score in 2015 is one of your New Year’s resolutions, we can help.
 If you are just looking for a tune-up for your credit score, there are many things you can do to get those numbers up.
 If you have been neglecting your bills and your credit score has suffered, you sadly have fewer options, but there are ways to raise your score.
 Here are four ways to raise your credit score in 2015 whether it’s in good shape or needs a lot of work:

 One of the easiest ways to fix your credit score in the new year is to pay off any outstanding credit card debt that you have.
 One of the main factors of your credit score is your credit utilization ratio, which compares your overall credit limit to how much credit you are currently using.
 So if you have $10,000 in credit limits and have $5,000 in debt, your credit utilization ratio is 50%.
 Most financial experts say you should keep your ratio below 30%, but the lower it is, the better your credit score, so getting it to zero will definitely help.
 Need some help getting rid of your credit card debt?
 Here are some tips to help you out.
+If you aren’t sure you can handle your debt on your own, you can look into consolidating or settling your debt with a company like National Debt Relief.

 This is one place that most people overlook.
 A huge percentage of people have errors on their credit report and don’t even know it.
 While many of those errors might not affect your score, it is worth getting the errors fixed to make sure your credit report is as clean as possible.
 Errors can range from reporting errors from your credit lenders to mistakes made by the credit bureaus themselves.
 Get your free credit reports from the government (annualcreditreport.com) and make sure there are no mistakes.
 If there are, you can contact the individual credit bureaus (Equifax, Experian and TransUnion) or you can hire a credit repair service to contact the bureaus and get the errors fixed for you.